Harsha-m-r/Multi-Sensor-Environmental-Management-System/README.md

 ## Conclusions

-The project successfully enhanced the working environment in a nut and bolt manufacturing factory by integrating sustainable energy solutions and advanced sensor technologies.
-The implementation of solar panels, LDRs, thermostats, and MQ2 gas sensors improved worker safety, comfort, and energy efficiency.
-This project demonstrates a practical, scalable model for other industrial setups, contributing to several key SDGs and promoting a sustainable and safe working environment.
+The project successfully enhances workplace safety, energy efficiency, and environmental sustainability in the nut and bolt manufacturing factory.
+Key innovations include renewable solar energy, automated lighting, temperature control, and smoke detection.
+This scalable model aligns with SDGs and sets a benchmark for future industrial sustainability efforts.

 ## Acknowledgments